Home

 Feeding characteristics: The adult beetle will eat foliage and fruit, while the larvae feed on grasshopper eggs.

 Controls: handpicking the beetle is sufficient control, but wear gloves.
-A harmful substance is secreted from this beetle that can cause blisters to form.
+A harmful substance is secreted from this beetle that can cause blisters.
+You can protect your plants with mosquito netting.
+For serious infestations, dust with sabadilla.

 Return from Striped Blister Beetle to Insects Q-T Encyclopedia of Garden Insects